- Transfer Credit

 (c) Have experienced financial hardship as a result of family economic circumstances;

 (d) Are first-generation U.S. citizens or are the first generation in their families to graduate from a four-year college.
+Note: International students are eligible to apply.

 WHAT will Psych STAR Scholars do?